Prep Africa

 Learning goals

-• Write clear, well-structured essays for multiple formats.
+• Write clear, persuasive, and well-structured essays and compositions.

-• Apply grammar and lexis accurately in context.
+• Demonstrate accurate grammar and syntax in writing.

 Frequent formats